Experience a Luxury Tour Around Sri Lanka

 After the hike, return to the hotel and check out.
 We then take you to Nuwara Eliya.

 Then, we’ll have lunch.
 Next for today is a visit to a tea factory in Nuwara Eliya.
 It is called Damro Labookellie Tea Center and Tea Garden.
 The guided tour there.
-Lastly for the day, we take you a 2-hour drive to the town of Ella.
+Lastly for the day, we take you on a 2-hour drive to the town of Ella.

 This is where your hotel check-in.